William T. Dixon: Career

 Dixon became a leader in the Baptist church.
 He gave the introductory sermon at an annual meeting of the Long Island Baptist Association.
 He held offices of president and of corresponding secretary of the Northeast Baptist Missionary Convention.
 Dixon was one of the original trustees of the Citizen's Union Cemetery Association until 1854, which was then reorganized into the Mount Pleasant Cemetery Association, where he served as secretary.
 He was a founder of the New England Baptist Association and was elected its president in 1900.
 He was a member of the American Foreign Anti-Slavery Society.
 He founded the first black post of the Grand Army of the Republic, a Civil War veterans organization, in about 1879, and was made an honorary member in August 1907.
 He was a trustee and vice president of the Howard Colored Orphan Asylum.
 In 1902 he was granted a Doctor of Divinity by State Baptist College in Little Rock, Arkansas.

 Death

 He died in Brooklyn on June 3, 1909.
-His funeral was at Concord Baptist Church and was reportedly attended by 6,000 people.
+His funeral at Concord Baptist Church was reportedly attended by 6,000 people.
 He was buried at Cypress Hills Cemetery.